nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 - 6: Wrong memory limit
 - 7: Exceeded max peak memory

 Note that now we have a new limit called *Peak Memory Usage*.
 The maximum memory usage of the parent script and its descendant children cannot exceed this value.
-Currently this limit is set at 32M.
+Currently, this limit is set at 32M.

 Unlike cycles which always increase, the current memory can decrease or increase.
 When a child script is returned, the occupied memory is freed.
 This makes current memory usage lower.